chaos-mesh/chaos-mesh/website/docs/user_guides/io_chaos.md

 sidebar_label: IOChaos Experiment
 ---

-This document helps you run IOChaos experiments.
+This document walks  you through the IOChaos experiment.

 IOChaos allows you to simulate file system faults such as IO delay and read/write errors.
 It can inject delay and fault when your program is running IO system calls such as `open`, `read`, and `write`.